apache/incubator-xtable/website/docs/integrations-index.md

 # Integrations

-This guide will serve as a reference to integrate OneTable synced tables to various catalogs and query engines.
+This guide will serve as a reference to integrate XTable synced tables to various catalogs and query engines.

 In addition to the information in this guide, we recommend you following official guidelines